OffchainLabs/community-helm-charts/charts/nitro/README.md

 `persistent.pebble.experimental.l-base-max-bytes` | int                                                    The maximum number of bytes for LBase.
 The base level is the level which L0 is compacted into.
 The base level is determined dynamically based on the existing data in the LSM.
 The maximum number of bytes for other levels is computed dynamically based on the base level's maximum size.
 When the maximum number of bytes for a level is exceeded, compaction is requested. | `67108864`
 `persistent.pebble.experimental.l0-compaction-concurrency` | int                                           threshold of L0 read-amplification at which compaction concurrency is enabled (if compaction-debt-concurrency was not already exceeded).
 Every multiple of this value enables another concurrent compaction up to max-concurrent-compactions. | `10`
 `persistent.pebble.experimental.l0-compaction-file-threshold` | int                                        count of L0 files necessary to trigger an L0 compaction | `500`
-`persistent.pebble.experimental.l0-compaction-threshold` | int                                             amount of L0 read-amplification necessary to trigger an L0 compaction | `4`
+`persistent.pebble.experimental.l0-compaction-threshold` | int                                             amount of L0 read-amplification necessary to trigger an L0 compaction | `2`
 `persistent.pebble.experimental.l0-stop-writes-threshold` | int                                            hard limit on L0 read-amplification, computed as the number of L0 sublevels.
 Writes are stopped when this threshold is reached | `12`
 `persistent.pebble.experimental.max-writer-concurrency` | int                                              maximum number of compression workers the compression queue is allowed to use.
 If max-writer-concurrency > 0, then the Writer will use parallelism, to compress and write blocks to disk.
 Otherwise, the writer will compress and write blocks to disk synchronously. | None
-`persistent.pebble.experimental.mem-table-stop-writes-threshold` | int                                     hard limit on the number of queued of MemTables | `2`
+`persistent.pebble.experimental.mem-table-stop-writes-threshold` | int                                     hard limit on the number of queued of MemTables | `4`
 `persistent.pebble.experimental.read-compaction-rate` | AllowedSeeks                                       controls the frequency of read triggered compactions by adjusting AllowedSeeks in manifest.FileMetadata: AllowedSeeks = FileSize / ReadCompactionRate | `16000`
 `persistent.pebble.experimental.read-sampling-multiplier` | int                                            a multiplier for the readSamplingPeriod in iterator.maybeSampleRead() to control the frequency of read sampling to trigger a read triggered compaction.
 A value of -1 prevents sampling and disables read triggered compactions.
 Geth default is -1.
 The pebble default is 1 << 4. which gets multiplied with a constant of 1 << 16 to yield 1 << 20 (1MB). | `-1`
 `persistent.pebble.experimental.target-byte-deletion-rate` | int                                           rate (in bytes per second) at which sstable file deletions are limited to (under normal circumstances). | None
 `persistent.pebble.experimental.target-file-size` | int                                                    target file size for the level 0 | `2097152`
 `persistent.pebble.experimental.target-file-size-equal-levels` | if true same target-file-size will be uses for all levels, otherwise target size for layer n = 2 * target size for layer n - 1 | None
-`persistent.pebble.experimental.wal-bytes-per-sync` | int                                                  number of bytes to write to a write-ahead log (WAL) before calling Sync on it in the background | None
+`persistent.pebble.experimental.wal-bytes-per-sync` | int                                                  number of bytes to write to a write-ahead log (WAL) before calling Sync on it in the background | `512000`
 `persistent.pebble.experimental.wal-dir` | string                                                          absolute path of directory to store write-ahead logs (WALs) in.
 If empty, WALs will be stored in the same directory as sstables | None
 `persistent.pebble.experimental.wal-min-sync-interval` | int                                               minimum duration in microseconds between syncs of the WAL.
 If WAL syncs are requested faster than this interval, they will be artificially delayed. | None
-`persistent.pebble.max-concurrent-compactions` | int                                                       maximum number of concurrent compactions | `14`
+`persistent.pebble.max-concurrent-compactions` | int                                                       maximum number of concurrent compactions | `10`
 `persistent.pebble.sync-mode` | if true sync mode is used (data needs to be written to WAL before the write is marked as completed) | None
 `pprof` | enable pprof | None
 `pprof-cfg.addr` | string                                                                                  pprof server address | `127.0.0.1`